 “Congratulation, we have decided to become Agile and in order for that to happen, we have nominated you as the team Scrum Master.
-Next week you are going to a two day training that will teach you everything you will need to know about Scrum”
+Next week you are going to a two-day training that will teach you everything you will need to know about Scrum”

-For example, one of the first thing they probably teach you there is that a “Scrum Master has no authority over the teams”.
+For example, one of the first things they probably teach you there is that a “Scrum Master has no authority over the teams”.
 They are expected to serve the team, by helping it to tackle and remove obstacles, by facilitating the various meetings and in general try and lead the team into a better place.

 Great.
 But, how?
 How can a Scrum master control things when he has no Authority over the team?

 The truth is that the SM is not expected to control anything his role is to help the team.
 However, in most organizations he will be looked upon as some sort of leading figures, partly because of his special role, and partly because in many places the new Scrum Masters are picked from the management layer.

 What they don’t teach you in these training is how one can lead people even in contexts when he has no authority over them.

 The first thing one needs to let go (especially if you are an “ex-Manager”) is your habit of “telling” people what to do.
 While in many contexts you can actually do that, being some sort of manager, in most cases that will be counterproductive.
 In order for a team to become hyper-productive, it is necessary for him to assume responsibility for his work.
 Relying on someone else (manager) to tell the team what he should do well in most contexts prevents the team from assuming ownership.

 To get people to cooperate with you, you need to earn their trust.
 Trying to lead people who don’t trust won’t work in the long run.
 People won’t follow someone if they are not feeling comfortable doing so.
 They resist everything he suggests or asks them to do.
 So it’s absolutely important that you as a scrum master invest time in earning and building that trust.

 Here are some things I found important when I try to build people trust in me: